kubkon/chain-life/README.md

 1. **"This site can't be reached"** - This is expected!
 Just copy the URL from your browser.
 2. **Invalid token** - Access tokens expire every 6 hours.
 Re-authenticate to get a new one.
 3. **Rate limits** - Strava API has rate limits (200 requests per 15 minutes, 2000 per day).
+4. **Colors not showing** - If colors don't appear, your terminal may not support them.
+Try a modern terminal like iTerm2, Windows Terminal, or VS Code's integrated terminal.

 ### Getting Help